cmarcio/bookstore-api/readme.md

 $ npm test
 ```

-### Tests folder structure

-All the tests are inside the folder tests with the following structure:

-.
-+-- tests
-    +-- controllers
-        +--BookController.spec.ts
-    +-- services
-        +--BookService.spec.ts

-More tests coming in future version.
+More tests coming in a future version.

 ## Deployment